 When working on photorealism design (particularly with faces and hands)trace your design from a reference photo.
 Tracing reference photos will save you time and ensure your version of the image looks realistic.

-For example, if you need to tattoo an image of a hand in a specific position, take reference picture of your own hand in the position you need and trace that.
+For example, if you need to tattoo an image of a hand in a specific position, take a reference picture of your own hand in the position you need and trace that.
 From there, you can add details to make it unique, whether you widen the eyes of a face or add stacks of rings to a hand.
 Tracing isn’t cheating; it gives you the framework you need to create a stunning tattoo.

-Drawing Long-Lasting Designs
+How to Draw Long-Lasting Designs

 What causes designs to blur?